hapax/hapax.github.io/assets/teaching.md

 #### 1.2.
 A patch of scrubland <a id="sec-1-2" name="sec-1-2"></a>

-I hope the analogy to maths education and its shortcomings is clear.
+The analogy to maths education and its shortcomings is fanciful but hopefully clear.
 Walking is the ability to manipulate symbols.
 Some people are naturally drawn to playing with symbols, some people